FAIRmat-NFDI/AreaA-Examples/workshop_01-25/README.md

 Each python file is not meant to be a standalone script to execute, rather to contain a snippet of code, complemented with the necessary import statements, ready to be included into your own plugin package code.
 Three folders are available, namely __schema__ and __parser__ and __app__.

+All the following functionalities are implemented within a single plugin available here: `https://github.com/aalbino2/nomad-aa-plugin`.

 ### Schema

 * m_def attribute: